Let the good times roll: Nelson’s walk-off gives Post 91 its sixth straight win - Austin Daily Herald

 Austin (7-2 overall) pulled to within 5-4 in the fifth inning when Sam Nelsen singled, Dustin Copley doubled and Cole Walter and Tanner Murphy each delivered sacrifice flies.

-Jordan Ransom went three-for-three with an RBI and a run for Austin and he has seen the team come together in the last couple of weeks.
+Jordan Ransom went three-for-three with an RBI and a run for Austin and has seen the team come together in the last couple of weeks.

 “Everyone’s been doing a lot lately,” Ransom said.
 “We’ve all been converting and coach Joe (Ciola) is doing a great job of knowing what to do in certain situations.
 Everyone is supporting each other and that helps a lot.”